einbahnstrasse/Goldford-MTEC1003/labs/06/lab-06-part2-python-basics.md

 <a id="temperature"></a>
 ## 2. Recreating (and Debugging) _Temperature.html_ but in Python

 This one's slightly more involved, so we'll do it together.
-Firstly, we need [a formula for our conversion](https://www.pleacher.com/mp/mlessons/algebra/funform.pdf){:target="_blank"}:
+Firstly, we need [a formula for our conversion](https://www.pleacher.com/mp/mlessons/algebra/funform.pdf){:target="_blank"} from degrees in Celcius (°C) to degrees in Fahrenheit (°F):

 $$ {F} = {\frac{9}{5}}C + 32 $$